Cherry Class - Year 2

 Year 2 Information

 All the objectives in the information below will be worked on throughout the year.
-Any extra support you can provide in helping your child to achieve these is greatly valued and will help with their SATs in the summer.
+Any extra support you can provide in helping your child to achieve these is greatly valued and will help with their SATs.

 Half Term Information Sheet

-Please find below the Spring 2 Information Sheet for parents/carers, which contains general information about the year and Spring 2 Term.
+Please find below the Summer 2 Information Sheet for parents/carers, which contains general information about the year and this half term.

-Please find below the Homework Booklet for Spring Term 2.
+Please find below the Homework Booklet for Summer 2.
 The home learning activities are linked to the areas we are focusing on in class, and have been carefully chosen to develop different skills in relation to a variety of curriculum subjects.
 All homework will be shared on a Friday and displayed proudly in our classroom.

 Special Mentions and CHAS